Hi-Def Audio 24bit 96 khz Playback - How to achieve it?

 .

 Oh sure, after I spend 3 days scouring the Pi Forums and searching Amazon, NOW you repost this after I placed my order 3 days ago.
 Parts came to the door last night.
-Now, which OS to use?iPhone
+Now, which OS to use?

 Media Room: